jdolak/Decentralized-Chatrooms/README.md

 # Peer-to-Peer Chat Application

-This project implements a distributed peer-to-peer (P2P) messaging system using a ring structure.
+This project implements a distributed, decentralized, messaging system using a ring structure.
 The application allows nodes to join a network, send chat messages, and relay information across the network without requiring a centralized server.
 Each node in the network communicates with its predecessor and successor to form a resilient ring topology.

 ---